Kubernetes Scheduler Algorithm Combinatorial Modeling

 There is also a potential opportunity here for optimization of the Bin Packing Algorithm through machine learning.
 In this situation, the optimization would be focused on training a single algorithm.
 This is in direct contrast to optimization through genetic algorithm where an entire gene pool comprised of the set of possible factors are downselected and iteratively optimized.
 The problem with this approach is similar to one sometimes seen in genetic algorithms where the gene pool becomes stale or evolves in a suboptimal trajectory.
 The algorithm could potentially approach a suboptimal solution, and would need to be restarted at least a few times to observe the resulting effects.

 One could easily generate training and evaluation data matrices for the algorithm with the machine learning approach.
 Dynamic sets of worker nodes and workloads could easily be created very quickly, and a human could easily determine the optimal solution for small numbers of worker nodes and workloads.
 These smaller data sets could then be extrapolated to large data sets inductively, and therefore the optimal solution would still be known.
 One could also re-use the same data sets by reordering workload introduction for scheduling decisions.

 Eventually the machine learning approach would produce an optimized (to some degree) algorithm for scheduling.
 Both approaches (genetic algorithm and machine learning) would use algorithms derived from the mathematical models.
 The parameters would then be tuned accordingly.
 The optimization could then be deconstructed to retrofit the model.
 However, this numerical approach does mean we are avoiding solving the problem empirically, from first principles, or perhaps even heuristically.
 It is reasonable to assume we have demonstrated sufficiently that we do not want to attempt that path.

-If your organization is interested in optimized Kubernetes deployment architectures to more efficiently execute your workloads, contact Shadow-Soft below.
+If your organization is interested in optimizing Kubernetes deployment architectures to more efficiently execute your workloads, contact Shadow-Soft.